danieljakots/mownitoring/README.md

 * email
 * [Twilio](https://www.twilio.com/)

+It also logs what is happening (but that's not really a notification system per se).

 ## How do I 'acknowledge' an alert?

 You don't.
 You only get a notification if the service status changes.